 - The final step includes the restoration of the tooth to protect it from breaking.

 A root canal treatment is an intricate procedure and may require several visits to an endodontic specialist.
 Some endodontists may use laser treatment in addition to more traditional techniques.
 After the procedure, your tooth may feel sensitive due to inflammation, but this is manageable and temporary.

-Usually, the endodontist near you will prescribe some over-the-counter pain medications to keep you comfortable at home.
-To further prevent the recontamination of the tooth interior, you should minimize chewing on that side of the mouth until the numbness wears off.
+Usually, the endodontist near you will prescribe over-the-counter pain medication to keep you comfortable at home.

 How successful are root canals?

 Root canal procedures are generally successful, and the failure rate for root canal treatments is low—less than 15%.
 Once the treatment is complete, the results can last for a lifetime.

 But even if a root canal specialist has put in his best efforts to clean and seal a tooth, new infections can happen after the procedure.
 Undetected cracks in roots, recontamination in the area due to deficient dental restoration, and breakdown of sealing material with time could possibly complicate the procedure.